 Dachshunds are considered moderate shedders.
 This means they will shed fur throughout the year, but not excessively.
 The amount of shedding can vary depending on the specific coat type (smooth, wirehaired, or longhaired) and individual dog.

-Join us on another social media platforms:
+Join us on other social media platforms: